AtmoFX/bigint/documentation/fibonacci.md

     std::cout << "Fibonacci(" << minIndex + i << "):\n" << fiboResults[i].toString() << '\n';
 ```

 An alternative to the above approach is to force the starting point to actually skip the calculation of the unnecessary numbers.
-The code is more verbose but requires less than 2MB of memory, as never more than 3 Fibonacci numbers  are in memory (+ everything the `fibonacci` function needs to work).<br/>
+The code is more verbose but requires less than 2MB of memory, as never more than 3 Fibonacci numbers  are in memory (+ everything the `fibonacci` function needs to work).

 ```c++
 constexpr unsigned int minIndex = 100000, maxIndex = 200000, reportEvery = 100;